Wwwsylvia/oras-go/docs/Targets.md

 In the layout,

-- All content, no mater of manifests or layer blobs, are all placed in the `blobs` directory, where the path to the content is the digest of the content.
+- All content, no mater of manifests or layer blobs, are all placed under the `blobs` directory, where the path to the content is the digest of the content.
-- `index.json` is an Image Index JSON object, it serves as an entry point of the graph and a tagging system.
+- The `index.json` file is an Image Index JSON object, it serves as an entry point of the graph and a tagging system.
-- `ingest` is a tempoprary directory for ingesting the blobs during processing, it not defined in the spec and is ORAS-specific.
+- The `ingest` directory is used temporarily during blob processing, it is not defined in the spec and is ORAS-specific.
-- `oci-layout` is a marker of the base of the OCI Layout.
+- The `oci-layout` file is a marker of the base of the OCI Layout.

 The OCI Layout has several advantages: